 - Secure: Bitcoin deposits do not require you to share your bank account or credit card numbers.

 - Private: One of the biggest advantages of Bitcoin is its privacy implications.
 All transactions are recorded on the public blockchain, but transactions are not associated with individual users.
-They simply appear as an entry on the ledger so that all transactions can be verified.
+They appear as an entry on the ledger so that all transactions can be verified.

-- New and untested: Bitcoin has had a strong first few years in terms of growth and adoption, but this is still a young currency with an uncertain future.
+- New and untested: Bitcoin has had a strong first few years of growth and adoption, but this is still a young currency with an uncertain future.
 There is some risk that the value could plummet and cost you money.

 - Getting started takes time: It takes some time to read up on Bitcoin and wrap your head around the idea.
 Additionally, you will need to set up a Bitcoin wallet and purchase some bitcoins of your own.

 - Volatility: The value of Bitcoin has proven quite volatile over time.
 Whenever you hold Bitcoins, there is a good chance their value will go up or down while you hold them.
 Holding Bitcoin is a gamble in itself.
-Sometimes it works in your favour, sometimes not.
+Sometimes it works in your favor, sometimes not.